marcos-acosta/marcos.ac-v2/src/content/blog/rugb.md

   (b_actual - b_pred)^2)
 ```

-While LAB is generally _more_ percetually uniform than RGB, it's still not perfect.
+While LAB is generally _more_ perceptually uniform than RGB, it's still not perfect.
 Just take a look at the pairs of colors below:

 ![Two pairs of colors; the pair on the left are similar reds, while the pair on the right include a desaturated blue and a desaturated pink](/blog/rugb/color-diff-lab-76.png)